 2. Splash Factory (Grand Prairie)

-Out of Irving, plan for under 10 min in the car — makes Grand Prairie a realistic weekday-afternoon option from Irving.
+Out of Irving, plan for under 10 min in the car, which makes Grand Prairie an easy weekday-afternoon trip from Irving.

 Location: 601 E Grand Prairie Rd, Grand Prairie, TX 75051